simonmeggle/simonmeggle.github.io/_posts/en/2014-02-23-multilingual-website-with-jekyll.md

 ---
 title: Multilingual website with <em>Jekyll</em>
-trans: /site-multilingue-avec-jekyll/
+name:  multilingual
 ---

 J _ekyll_ static website generator has a very flexible design that allows a great freedom of choice, allowing the user to simply introduce features that are not integrated into its engine.
 This is particularly the case when one wants to create a multilingual website: while CMS remain very rigid and often require plugins, few filters are sufficient to achieve it with _Jekyll_.